GavinPalmer1984/expertise/research-prompts/children-device-usage-research-prompt.md

 - What research exists on "high-quality" vs. "low-quality" screen time?
 - How do interactive vs. non-interactive screen experiences affect self-regulation development?

+### Advertisement and Marketing Exposure - Overlooked Critical Factor
+- **The problem**: Parents hand over devices with bad advertisements, inadvertently exposing children to content that undermines family values and character development goals
+- **Research questions**:
+  - How do advertisements affect children's developing values, desires, and self-perception?
+  - What is the cumulative impact of exposure to materialistic, sexualized, or manipulative advertising content?
+  - How do different advertising formats (video ads, sponsored content, product placement, targeted ads) affect children differently?
+  - What are the psychological effects of advertising designed to create dissatisfaction and desire for products?
+  - How does advertising exposure correlate with increased materialism, reduced contentment, and family conflict over purchases?
+  - What platforms and apps expose children to the most problematic advertising content?
+  - How can parents effectively control advertising exposure while still allowing beneficial device usage?
+  - What alternatives exist for ad-free or family-values-aligned content delivery?

 ### Timing and Context Effects
 - How do screens at different times affect children differently:
   - **Meal time screens**: Impact on family connection and mindful eating